mpiirstatebuilding/nl-2026-test-assignment/PERSONAL_CODING_TODO.md

 ### UI
 - [x] Standardized status messages - a message for every error code
-- [ ] Further restrictions for loan extension within UI
+- [x] Further restrictions for loan extension within UI
-  - [ ] Error indication in input modal similar to "Add Book/Member" modal errors ~~- [ ] Adding GET request for /extend used when extension modal is opened to receive number of days able to extend~~ ~~- [ ] Should be an error modal if possible extension days is 0~~
+  - ~~-Error indication in input modal similar to "Add Book/Member" modal errors~~
+  - ~~-Adding GET request for /extend used when extension modal is opened to receive number of days able to extend~~
+  - ~~-Should be an error modal if possible extension days is 0~~
   - [x] Change /books endpoint to also return original due dates
   - [x] Frontend functionality to calculate how many days can be extended based on difference between current due date and original due date
   - [x] "Extend loan" button does not appear when max extension days is reached
-  - [ ] Days input should reflect the response from the API
+  - [x] Days input should reflect the response from the API
-  - [ ] There should also be information on the modal stating to the user how far they can extend the due date
+  - [x] There should also be information on the modal stating to the user how far they can extend the due date
 - [ ] Fix visuals of added UI features
   - [ ] Overdue books container text too light
   - [ ] Member summary